rascol/LPXImage/docs/LPXImage_Module_Documentation.md

 ## Overview

 The `lpximage` Python module provides comprehensive interfaces for log-polar image transformation and related operations using the LPXImage C++ library.
-This module supports real-time video processing, webcam integration, file-based processing, and includes advanced features like frame synchronization for stable client-server communication.
+This module supports real-time video processing, webcam integration, file-based processing, and includes an LPXVision extension that can provide visual input to an LLM.

 ## Installation